 5-speech

-John F. Kennedy accepted the 35th presidential election in this building, the Hyannis Armory.
+President-elect John F. Kennedy gave his acceptance speech here on Nov.
+9, 1960.
+This building, the Hyannis Armory, held a large contingent of press and campaign workers awaiting the election results.
 After JFK and wife Jacqueline voted in Boston, they flew to Cape Cod to await the election results at the Kennedy Compound in Hyannis Port.
-When it was announced that Richard Nixon conceded, the family formed a cavalcade and rode down to the Hyannis Armory, where Kennedy delivered his acceptance speech.
+When it was announced the next morning that Richard Nixon had conceded the close race, the family formed a cavalcade to Hyannis, which was lined with hundreds of citizens cheering on their new president-elect.

 Hyannis Armory